-Integrity Management: ONE Gas has in place Distribution Integrity Management and Transmission Integrity Management Programs (DIMP and TIMP) compliant with CFR 192 Subpart O and Subpart P to evaluate pipeline risk and implement mitigation strategies.
+Integrity Management: ONE Gas has in place Distribution Integrity Management and Transmission Integrity Management Programs (DIMP and TIMP) compliant with CFR 192 Subparts O and P to evaluate pipeline risk and implement mitigation strategies.
 We utilize advanced, hosted risk-modeling software on our transmission assets and a probabilistic risk model for our distribution assets.

 Damage Prevention: We leverage data in all areas of our safety and system integrity programs to guide decision-making and improve our processes.
 ONE Gas implemented a Damage Information Management System (DIMS) in 2019, which is a centralized process and system of record for documenting damage to ONE Gas natural gas pipelines and facilities.
 ONE Gas also utilizes a Ticket Management System to manage tickets submitted through each state's One Call system so we can make data-driven decisions to improve line locating performance.
-To mitigate pipeline damage, we have started leveraging this system to reduce excavation damage by prioritizing those tickets with the highest probability of damage and proactively connecting with the associated excavators prior to the excavation activity.
+To mitigate pipeline damage, we are leveraging this system to reduce excavation damage by prioritizing those tickets with the highest probability of damage and proactively connecting with the associated excavators prior to the excavation activity.

-Public Awareness: ONE Gas follows the general recommendations of American Petroleum Institute (API) Recommended Practice (RP) 1162, Public Awareness for Pipeline Operators, and has a Public Awareness Program in place compliant with CFR 192.616.
+Public Awareness: ONE Gas follows the general recommendations of the American Petroleum Institute (API) Recommended Practices (RP)-1173, Public Awareness for Pipeline Operators, and has a Public Awareness Program in place compliant with CFR 192.616.
 The program defines the requirements for pipeline safety education addressing four audiences: 1) the Affected Public; 2) Local Public Officials; 3) Excavators; and 4) Emergency Officials.
 As an organization, we are committed to providing safe, reliable, natural gas delivery, and performing our work in a manner that protects the safety of people who live and work near our pipelines.
 We strive for open dialogue about pipeline safety education with communities and key constituencies in our operating areas.

 Pipeline Safety Management System: ONE Gas continues to implement a comprehensive and systematic approach to managing safety called the ONE Gas Safety Management System (OSMS).
-This safety management system aligns with API RP-1173 for pipeline safety, which utilizes a Plan-Do-Check-Act cycle to foster continuous improvement.
+This safety management system aligns with pipeline safety, which utilizes a Plan-Do-Check-Act cycle to foster continuous improvement.
 In mid-2019, the American Gas Association (AGA) board asked member companies to voluntarily implement API RP-1173 within three years.
 ONE Gas was an early and enthusiastic supporter of this industry-wide commitment.

-ONE Gas monitors Pipeline and Hazardous Materials Safety Administration (PHMSA) advisories and National Transportation Safety Board investigations and is heavily involved in industry organizations to stay abreast of best practices and industry initiatives, including the AGA, Southern Gas Association (SGA), Gas

-Technology Institute (GTI), and American Petroleum Institute (API).
+ONE Gas monitors Pipeline and Hazardous Materials Safety Administration (PHMSA) advisories and National Transportation Safety Board (NTSB) investigations and is heavily involved in industry organizations to stay abreast of best practices and industry initiatives, including the AGA, Southern Gas Association (SGA), Gas Technology Institute (GTI), and API.
 Our engineers work to include best practices and lessons learned in our operations and standards.

 Leak Survey: In early 2020, ONE Gas invested in advanced mobile methane leak detection units and began a pilot to test the equipment across various pipe types, locations and surveying conditions.
+As of 2021, our units are deployed in some operating areas in Oklahoma and Texas, and we are working alongside the Kansas Corporation Commission to implement the technology in Kansas.
 The mobile units are mounted within vehicles and provide in-depth analysis to create reports that provide locations of potential infrastructure leaks.
 Compared to traditional walking leak surveys, the advantages include an expanded search footprint, the ability to operate in adverse weather conditions and the potential to survey approximately two times faster.
 Locating leaks and addressing them more quickly also reduces emissions.